 At Salkantay Trekking, we feel driven to discover new routes and amplify our range of services for the satisfaction of our travelers.
-Before being offered to the international market, all of our treks in Cusco have been evaluated in detail by our team of specialists.
+Before being offered to the international market, our team of specialists evaluated all of our treks in Cusco.
 For this reason, February 6-7 more than 30 tourism guides from our agency hiked the Lares route to do a meticulous study with the goal of offering it to tourists in 2020.

 The trek started at 5:00 am in the plaza of Tupac Amaru.
 For a little more than an hour, we made our way to the Sacred Valley of the Incas.
 We had a short stop in the Calca market to recharge with the delicious food sold there.
 We continued our path toward the hot springs of Lares where we enjoyed a relaxing dip in the waters and strengthened our friendships.
 This touristic complex has various pools of different temperatures.
 At some moments, the heat seems unbearable, but it’s worth it.
 Since these waters contain calcium, magnesium, sodium, potassium, chloride, sulfates, bicarbonates, iron, maganese, zinc, boron and copper, they’re excellent for pain from rheumatoid, arthritis, muscles, fractures, etc. Health and pleasure in one place.